UK Pianos Shop, Enfield, North London – Call 020 8367 2080.

 2. If I get into London, can I try the Classenti at your shop/school?

 3. The Bohemia seem to have a dealer in Copenhagen, but I will like to

 compare pricing UK+shipping+prep/tuning.
 Can you help with advice and price

-on the Bohemia?
+on Bohemia upright pianos?
 Do you sell/ship to DK?